-- When p value < 5% or 0.05, we reject the null hypothesis rather we accept the alternate hypothesis - When p value >5% or 0.05, we fail to reject the Null hypothesis rather we accept it

-The above table shows that above cause and effect relationship is unidirectional and not bi directional.
-We found that, Brazil, Russia, India and South Africa have an impact on of Brazil, Russia, China, India and South Africa but this happen because of other factors like inflations, exchange rates, etc. Carl B. McGowan and Izani Ibrihim (2009), found reverse as there was ARCH effect.
+- When p value < 5% or 0.05, we reject the null hypothesis rather we accept the alternate hypothesis - When p value >5% or 0.05, we fail to reject the Null hypothesis rather we accept it of clustering volatility in the stock indices of Brazil, Russia, China, India and South Africa but this happen because of other factors like inflations, exchange rates, etc. Carl B. McGowan and Izani Ibrihim (2009), found reverse as there was ARCH effect.